adamschonewille/phys408OpticalCavity/LabNotebook.md

 [Reflection Transmission Setup] (https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Figures/ReflectionTransmissionSetup.png)

 For the first mirror, $M_1$, the angle was set to reflect the beam back towards the laser source to a position that the power meter could measure the reflected beam without blocking the incoming beam.
+The power measurements were recorded as follows.
 Transmitted beam power (also Incident for $M_2$):
 $(0.262 \pm 0.001)$ mW
 Input incident to $M_1$: